 Will I be paid?

-If we ask you to have an appointment to be measured and give samples and you decide to do it, we will offer you a one-time payment of $25.
-Your information will be used by researchers to make discoveries.
+Once you complete the clinic to provide blood and urine samples, you will receive a $25 gift card to compensate you for your time.
+Your information will help researchers to make discoveries.
 If any of their research leads to new tests, drugs, or other commercial products, you will not get any profits.
 These inventions will be the property of the researchers who develop them.

-Do I need to have health insurance to join All of Us?
+Do I need to have health insurance to join the All of Us Research Program?

-Will my insurance know if I join All of Us?
+Will my insurance know if I join the All of Us Research Program?

-Right now only people who are 18 or older can join All of Us.
+Right now, only people who are 18 or older can join the All of Us Research Program.
 Children will be able to join in the future.

-Do I have to be a U.S. citizen or have permanent resident status to join All of Us?
+Do I have to be a U.S. citizen or have permanent resident status to join the All of Us Research Program?

-Anyone who lives in the United States can join All of Us.
-You do not need to be a U.S. citizen or permanent resident
+Anyone who lives in the United States can join the All of Us Research Program.
+You do not need to be a U.S. citizen or permanent resident.

-Will you share my citizenship status with the government?
+Will you share my residency status with the government?

-We will not ask you about your citizenship status.
-We cannot share your citizenship status because we will not know it.
+We will not ask you about your residency status.
+We cannot share your residency status, because we will not know it.

-If I plan to move out of the country, can I still participate in All of Us?
+If I plan to move out of the country, can I still participate in the All of Us Research Program?